Our History

-Association under French law (1901 Law), the CCL is an NGO which works in Laos and exclusively in Laos, with the objective of contributing to the improvement of the living conditions of all without distinction, in particular by promoting access to food, care, education and knowledge, culture and stable income in a sustainable environment.
+A 1901 French law association, the CCL is an NGO which works in Laos and exclusively in Laos, with the objective of contributing to the improvement of the living conditions of all without distinction, in particular by promoting access to food, care, education and knowledge, culture and stable income in a sustainable environment.

 Created in 1980, the CCL was founded by lovers of Laos, researchers, academics, agronomists, doctors, geographers, all good connoisseurs of the country, having often worked there, all eager to help this country which had seduced them and inhabitants with who, they had forged close relationships which often continue to this day.